History of the DAC

 The cluster, in support of the KwaZulu-Natal Automotive Sector, has identified key vision items for the future that must be focused on.
 These include increased localisation, as well as supporting suppliers in additional areas such as skills, transformation and capital investment.

-The DAC’s programmes in 2016 reflect the new strategic priorities and accordingly now comprise the following three programmes:
+The DAC’s programmes in 2018 reflect the strategic priorities and accordingly comprise the following three programmes:

 Our founding principles